jahid012/event_management_system/README.md

 ## Project Overview

 This system provides a platform for managing events efficiently.
-Users can create new account, events, update existing ones, view event details, and delete events.
+Users can create new account, events, update, view event details, and delete events.
 Attendees can register for events, it prevents overbooking by enforcing maximum capacity limits.
 An event dashboard provides a clear overview of all events, with filtering, sorting, and pagination for easy navigation.
 Finally, users can download attendee lists in CSV format for reporting purposes.

 ## Features